wcc17/duplicate-photo-finder/README.md

 # duplicate-photo-finder
 Python script that compares one set of photos to another to identify duplicates.
+Although the program makes no changes to your files aside from the output_folder, ### USE THE OUTPUTTED RESULTS AT YOUR OWN RISK!

  - Utilizes multiprocessing (default process count is 3) that can be customized by user.

  - Generates md5 hashes associated to filepaths for each file in folders designated by user.
+Hashes are generated in multiple processes (as specified by the user with --numprocess).
+ - If one process finishes ahead of the others, the program can redisperse the remaining files to all processes (unless specified otherwise by the user with --redispdisable)
- - Compares hashes to identify exact duplicates only
+ - Compares hashes to identify exact duplicates only.
+Only exact copies of files (aside from file metadata) are identified as duplicates
  - Writes the outputs (filepaths of the duplicates, non duplicates, and skipped files) to a text file so that you can handle the duplicates how you want to (instead of relying on another program to do it)

  - Hashes for images are calculated by getting image bytes from PIL and using hashlib to calculate the hash